pkdone/k8s-cld-mgr/README.md

 1. An account has been registered with the Google Compute Platform (GCP).
 You can sign up to a [free trial](https://cloud.google.com/free/) for GCP.
 Note: The free trial places some restrictions on account resource quotas, in particular restricting storage to a maximum of 100GB.
 2. An account has been registered with [Docker Hub](https://hub.docker.com/) (free to sign up).
-3. TODO: Sign up with Cloud Manager, inc. URL, and establish cloud mgr group id and api key
+3. An account has been registered with MongoDB's Cloud Manager service.
+You can sign up to a [free trial](https://cloud.mongodb.com/user#/register/accountProfile) for Cloud Manager.
+One registered, an [Agent API Key](https://docs.cloudmanager.mongodb.com/tutorial/manage-agent-api-key/) needs to be created in the Cloud Manager UI's "Deployments | Agents | Agent API Keys" section.
-3. GCP’s client command line tool [gcloud](https://cloud.google.com/sdk/docs/quickstarts) has been installed.
+4. GCP’s client command line tool [gcloud](https://cloud.google.com/sdk/docs/quickstarts) has been installed.
-4. Your local workstation has Docker installed and running (either natively or in a VM).
+5. Your local workstation has Docker installed and running (either natively or in a VM).
 TODO: INSTALL LINK
-5. Your local workstation has been initialised to: (1) use your GCP account, (2) install the Kubernetes command tool (“kubectl”), (3) configure authentication credentials, and (4) set the default GCP zone to be deployed to:
+6. Your local workstation has been initialised to: (1) use your GCP account, (2) install the Kubernetes command tool (“kubectl”), (3) configure authentication credentials, and (4) set the default GCP zone to be deployed to:

     ```
     $ gcloud init